pearcej/cpp4python/_sources/IntroCpp/firstcppprogram.rst

 We often have a need to interact with users,either to get data or to provide some sort of result.
-The C++ ``<iostream>`` library provides us with the functionality to get information as console input and to output information to the console.
-This input and output is handled in what is known as a ``stream``.
+The C++ ``<iostream>`` library provides us with the functionality to get information from the console input as well as to output information to the console.
+This input and output is handled by what is known as a ``stream``.

 A ``stream`` is essentially a channel in which data flows from the source to a destination.
 Output streams send data out, and the standard output stream ``cout`` sends data to the screen, also called the console.